Rerbun/Anki-Deck-Recreation-Instructions/README.md

 // join string array with 'newline' character and use it for csv
 ```
 4. Now download the images from the webpage, there are browser extensions to do this
+5. Move the images to the Anki media folder
-5. Create a new deck in Anki, make sure the new deck is selected when importing the csv
+6. Create a new deck in Anki, make sure the new deck is selected when importing the csv